 Essential Tests to be performed as per Code

 The special inspector shall witness tests that verify the automatic operation of the emergency or standby power system in accordance with NFPA 110 and NFPA 111,unless amended by the New York City Electrical Code.
-Equipment which fail the test shall be rejected.
-The rejected equipment shall undergo the testing procedure and upon successful completion of necessary tests shall be accepted.
+Equipments which fail the test shall be rejected.
+The rejected equipments shall undergo the testing procedure and upon successful completion of necessary tests shall be accepted.
 Deficiencies must be corrected and Emergency Generator should be successfully retested in the presence of the special inspector prior to sign-off of the emergency or standby power system special inspection.

 Buildings that fall under Chapter 18 of NFPA 101(12) and are equipped with or in which patients require the use of life-support systems (e.g. hospitals, nursing homes with residents on ventilators) must also meet the